-Having Benadryl, Motrin, etc. with you can not only prove to be useful, but it can also keep your mind at ease if you’re feeling anxious.
-Meaning, knowing you’re prepared may calm any nerves you have.
-If you do run into a situation on the flight where you get a headache, or aren’t feeling 100% then you can take some medicine and try to rest.
-There’s nothing worse than feeling sick on a long flight.
+Having Benadryl, Motrin, etc. with you can not only prove to be useful, but knowing you're prepared may calm any nerves you have.
+There's nothing worse than feeling sick on a long flight.

 4. Bring two types of headphones with you